 The Resolution: "I will earn my Continuing Education credits throughout the year instead of doing 30 hours of modules on December 30th while sobbing."

-The Reality: It’s a flawless plan in January.
+The Reality: It's a flawless plan in January.
 Then February happens.
 Then the summer flu.
-Then the "short-staffed" era of August.
-Suddenly, it’s late December, and you’re frantically learning about "New Trends in Hypertension Management" at 11:30 PM while your family is opening Christmas presents in the next room.
+Suddenly, it's late December and you're frantically learning about "New Trends in Hypertension Management" at 11:30 PM while your family opens presents in the next room.

 5. The "Work-Life Balance" Pivot

-The Resolution: "I will leave the stress of the pharmacy at the pharmacy.
-I will not come home and vent to my spouse for two hours about Prior Authorizations."
+The Resolution: "I will leave the stress of the pharmacy at the pharmacy."

 The Reality: You walk through the front door, drop your keys, and the first thing out of your mouth is, "You will not believe the audacity of this doctor's office today."

-The Fix: If you can’t stop thinking about the pharmacy, you might as well lean into the humor.
-The best way to shed the "Scrub Stress" is to change into something that says what you’re actually thinking.
-If you’re going to be a pharmacy nerd, be the best-dressed, most sarcastic one in the room.
+The Fix: If you can't stop thinking about the pharmacy, you might as well lean into the humor.
+If you're going to be a pharmacy nerd, be the best-dressed, most sarcastic one in the room.

 The Verdict: New Year, Same Legends